github/dat-science/README.md

 #### Adding context

-It's often useful to add more information to your experimental results, and `Experiment#context` makes it easy:
+It's often useful to add more information to your results, and `Experiment#context` makes it easy:

 ```ruby